manuel-uberti/filmsinwords/_posts/2016-11-26-usefulnessless.md

 nonetheless Laura Poitras’s outstanding *Citizenfour* is out there for everyone to watch and learn from.
 Edward Snowden himself is streaming talks and interviews from Russia regularly and looks alive and well on Twitter.
-Following the consequences of its disclosures is just a click away.
+Following the consequences of his disclosures is just a click away.
 This easily rules out my first thought: Stone is not aiming to spread the message, unless he thinks awfully low of his viewers.